 PCurrent Projects

-I’m currently working on two monographs and one co-edited special issue.
+I’m currently working on three monographs and co-editing a special issue and a book.

 MONSTROUS SHARKS: MEDIA, MYTH, AND MARINE MODERNITY